KojiGitCode/OAJPE/README.md

             ├── N-1FullList.txt
 </pre>

-The Python code is located at [here](AllDataset/TestingOnly/FrequecyHealthIndex).
+- The Python code is located at [here](AllDataset/TestingOnly/FrequecyHealthIndex/).
-The off-the-shelf model is stored at [here](AllDataset/FrequencyHealthIndex).
+- The off-the-shelf model is stored at [here](AllDataset/FrequencyHealthIndex/).
+- Files with a *.lst* extension are stored at [here](AllDataset/TestingOnly/ListFiles/).
+-

 The Python code allows users to specify: